 - 1 lb. flank steak thinly sliced against the grain

-- 2 Tbsp cornstarch or arrowroot starch for Paleo
+- 2 tablespoon cornstarch or arrowroot starch for Paleo

-- 2 Tbsp reduced sodium soy sauce or coconut aminos for Paleo
+- 2 tablespoon reduced sodium soy sauce or coconut aminos for Paleo

-- 2 tsp dark brown sugar or coconut sugar/maple syrup for Paleo
+- 2 teaspoon dark brown sugar or coconut sugar/maple syrup for Paleo

 - Pinch of red pepper flakes optional

 - 2 cloves garlic minced

 - 2 teaspoon minced peeled fresh ginger about 1 inch knob of ginger, peeled and minced or grated

 - 2 scallions cut into 2 inch pieces

 - Serve over rice or cauliflower rice